-Notification Requirement In any case, before taking up the office of director or statutory auditor (or member of a supervisory board) in another company which is neither an associate nor a direct or indirect subsidiary of Autogrill, the Executive Director shall inform the Board of Directors, which shall preclude taking up the office where it notes incompatibility with the Executive Director's functions and the interests of Autogrill.
+Notification Requirement In any case, before taking up the office of director or statutory auditor (or member of a supervisory board) in another company which is neither an associate nor a direct or indirect subsidiary of Autogrill, the

-5 Resolution of the Board of Directors taken on 12 December 2007 and later confirmed by the resolution dated 10 March 2016, as proposed by the Control, Risk and Corporate Governance Committee in compliance with the application criterion 1.C.3 of the Self- Regulatory Code.
+5 Resolution of the Board of Directors taken on 12 December 2007 and later confirmed by the Board's resolution dated 9 March 2017, having regard to the favourable opinion of the Control, Risk and Corporate Governance Committee in compliance with the application criterion 1.C.3. of the Self-Regulatory Code.